 Travel Insurance: This is Africa, so make sure you have comprehensive travel insurance that will cover you for all of the activities you want to do including Mount Kilimanjaro.
 I recommend World Nomads or Outbacker.

 Resources: I’m a big fan of Lonely Planet guidebooks and usually travel with one wherever I go.

 Operators: There are a number of great operators out there, so do your research and compare.
 Just make sure your operator abides by the KPAP regulations and are on this list.

 Tours: Want to climb Kili with an awesome group of like-minded adventurous travellers?
 Then join a small group tour and come on one of my Rock My Adventure tours.
-I work in association with KPAP approved companies only.
+I work in association with KPAP or KIATO approved companies only.

 Read More About Kilimanjaro:

 - How to Prepare for Climbing Kilimanjaro & Top Tips for Reaching the Top